PrettyFloralBonnet/javascript-notes/Objects/symbol-type.md

 ### "Hidden" properties

-Symbols allow for creation of hidden properties, which cannot be accessed or overwritten:
+Symbols allow for creation of hidden properties, which cannot be overwritten:

 ```js
 let user = { name: "John" };